-Our overall headcount as of 31 March 2024 was 21 (FY2023: 22) full time employees and staff turnover rate was 19% during FY2024 (FY2023: 18%), attributed to voluntary resignations/retirement.
-Continuous employee engagements and active communication with employees are encouraged to build better rapport and gain understanding of their needs and concerns to improve staff retention.
+As of 31 March 2025, our total headcount was 18 full-time employees (FY2024: 21), and the staff turnover rate was 17% in FY2025 (FY2024: 19%).
+Continuous employee engagements and active communication with employees are encouraged to build a better rapport and gain understanding of their needs and concerns to improve staff retention.